Vawheter/SimpleZKCP/README.md

-ZKCP protocol with only prover and verifier.
+ZKCP protocol with only encrypting data and hashing secret key.
 Forked from https://github.com/zcash-hackworks/pay-to-sudoku.

 # pay-to-sudoku